abhiTronix/vidgear/docs/gears.md

 VidGear is built on Standalone APIs - also known as **Gears**, each with some unique functionality.
 Each Gears is designed exclusively to handle/control/process different data-specific & device-specific video streams, network streams, and media encoders/decoders.

-These Gears provides the user an easy-to-use, dynamic, extensible, and exposed Multi-Threaded + Asyncio optimized internal layer above state-of-the-art libraries to work with, while silently delivering robust error-handling.
+These Gears provide the user with an easy-to-use, extensible, exposed, and optimized parallel framework above many state-of-the-art libraries, while silently delivering robust error handling and unmatched real-time performance.

 ## Gears Classification